|Ordered||15 Aug 1940|

 4 Feb 1944

-The aircraft was shot down by the inbound U-76, with the loss of all 7 crew.
-The depth charges dropped did no damage.(Sources: Franks/Zimmerman)
+The aircraft was shot down by the inbound U-76 with the loss of all seven aircrew.
+Depth charges that were dropped did no damage.(Sources: Franks/Zimmerman)

 5 Feb 1944

-01.35 hrs, Bay of Biscay, NE of Cape Ferrol: the inbound boat was attacked by British Liberator BZ815 (53 Sqdn RAF/D, pilot P/O L.L.
+01.35 hrs, Bay of Biscay, NE of Cape Ferrol: the inbound boat was attacked by British B-24 Liberator BZ815 (RAF Sqdn 53/D, pilot P/O L.L.
 Esler, RCAF).
 U-763s Naxos apparatus detected the aircraft radar, and accurate AA fire damaged its tail during the attack run.
 The depth charges missed, and Aphrodite decoys successfully diverted the aircraft from further attacks.
 (Sources: Franks/Zimmerman)

 5 Feb 1944